-The iSchool Digest will be on hiatus until the end of July.
+The iSchool Digest will be on hiatus through the summer.

 Course captioning: Instructors are encouraged to make closed captioning the default setting for courses; instructions are available for how to add live captioning in Zoom meetings.
 When students have to ask for captions, they may be disclosing information about themselves that they prefer not to share.
 Turning on captions as a default makes our online classrooms more welcoming to everyone.